enkidevs/curriculum/linux/user-and-file-management/file-management/using-find-to-search-by-filename.md

 type: normal

+category: must-know

 inAlgoPool: false

-category: must-know

-links:

-  - '[www.tecmint.com](http://www.tecmint.com/35-practical-examples-of-linux-find-command/){website}'

 tags:

   - introduction

   - workout

+links:

+  - '[www.tecmint.com](http://www.tecmint.com/35-practical-examples-of-linux-find-command/){website}'

 ---
 ## Content
+# Using `find` To Search By Filename

 The `find` command is used to search for files on your computer.
 One of the most common uses is to search for a files based on their filename, although it can do much more than that.